plancherb1/academic-kickstart/content/office_hours/_index.md

 type: "widget_page"  # Page type is a Widget Page
 ---

+---

+**I will be on parental leave for much of both the Winter and Spring 2026 terms.
+As such I will not have formal office hours during those terms.
+Please email me if you would like to get in touch and apologies for the potential delay in response.
+Regular office hours will start back up in Fall 2026.**

+---

 Office hours are open to students in my classes, to students interested in computer science, robotics, embedded machine learning, and STEM education, or really to any students who would like to find some time for one-on-one, or small-group conversations, discussions, and questions.
 If that's you, you are welcome to drop in at any time during the office hours; no appointment needed.
 Office hours are usually held in ECSC 107 and occasionally on [Zoom](https://brianplancher.com/zoom) please see below for specific locations and times and please reach out if you have additional questions.

 A few quick notes to help you make the best use of office hours: